quicwg/load-balancers/draft-duke-quic-retry-offload.md

-Nothing in this section prevents Retry Offloads from making basic syntax correctness checks on packets with QUIC versions that it understands (e.g., enforcing the Initial Packet datagram size minimum in version 1) and dropping packets that are not routable with the QUIC specification.
+Nothing in this section prevents Retry Offloads from making basic syntax correctness checks on packets with QUIC versions that it understands (e.g., enforcing the Initial Packet datagram size minimum in version 1).

 # No-Shared-State Retry Offload